Is CBD Oil Haram or Halal?

 So, is CBD oil Halal or Haram?

-The jury is still out on this one.
+In our opinion, yes it is Halal, as you are merely using a plant extract which is no different to using spices in our food such as ginger, turmeric and so on.
 Had we been talking about the THC element of CBD oil we would naturally advise against its use as the ‘getting high’ risk is a definite no. However, the legal form of CBD contains no traces of THC and therefore none of the addictiveness of a health affecting drug.

-We can only urge you, as always, to carry out your own research and due diligence.
+We do advise though, as always, to carry out your own research and due diligence.
 If using CBD oil doesn’t sit right with you then it isn’t for you.
 If you are happy in yourself to use it then by all means give it a try and see if it works for you.